 To film in Hunter region locations, you will need a Licence.
-Review the information below to determine which requirements apply to your production, or contact us.
+Review the information on the right to determine which requirements apply to your production, or contact us.

 All productions to occur within the Hunter’s Council areas (including Stockton Sand Dunes, National Parks and Wildlife Services locations and the Maitland Gaol) should: